peterith/internet-of-tings/README.md

 ### Prerequisites

-You will need a [Raspberry Pi](https://www.raspberrypi.org) with [Python 3](https://www.python.org) installed.
+You will need a [Raspberry Pi](https://www.raspberrypi.org) with [Python 3](https://www.python.org) installed, a [AS7262](https://www.adafruit.com/product/3779) spectral sensor, a [SI7021](https://www.adafruit.com/product/3251) humidity and temperature sensor, and a [SG92R](https://www.adafruit.com/product/169) micro servo which acts as a sprinkler.
 You will also need [Node Package Manager](https://www.npmjs.com) installed on your computer.

 ### Installing